 Reached by 3 pm.
 We were staying near Head Post Office Road.
 It was just a walk down to Baradari Garden and we planned to explore that region today.
 The park is huge and hosts a lot of old huge trees which stand with their branches open and housing lots of bats.
 The park is well maintained and is a good place for kids to play.

 Friday early morning went to Kali temple on Mall road.
 This temple was built by Maharaja Bhupinder Singh in 1936.
 Its a huge complex.
 It is located on the Mall Road, the magnificent temple lies just in front of the Baradari Garden next to the Rajendra Tank.

-Here Bali was given to please Ma Kali.
-Devotees offers Mustard Oil, Sweets, Coconuts, Bangles and Chunnis; Goats, Hens & Liquor to the Ma Kali.
+Here sacrifice was given to please Ma Kali.
+Devotees offer Mustard Oil, Sweets, Coconuts, Bangles and Chunnis, Goats, Hens & Liquor to the Ma Kali.
 Upto 60,000 liquor bottles are emptied into the sharab kund in the temple as an offering during Navratra.

 Also came to know of some intresting facts of Maharaja Bhupinder Singh.
 He had more thant 20 Rolls Royce in his collection.
 Once his order was refused by the Rolls Royce company and he put his old RR for garbage pickups.

 Maharaja Bhupinder Singh